Coca-Cola Life: Packaging

 The drink was available in glass bottles, plastic bottles, and aluminum cans.
 The logo was a small green leaf.
 In 2018, a red disc was added behind the name for greater brand identification, as part of Coca-Cola's new "global packaging" scheme.
-The plastic bottle was fully recyclable (like normal PET bottles) and 30 percent plant-based, with fossil-fuel plastic accounting for the remaining 70 percent of the bottle.
+The plastic bottle was theoretically fully recyclable (like normal PET bottles) and 30 percent plant-based, with fossil-fuel plastic accounting for the remaining 70 percent of the bottle.

 Distribution

 Coca-Cola Life was launched in Argentina in June 2013, in Chile in November of that year, in Sweden in June 2014 and in the United Kingdom in September 2014.
 It has subsequently been launched in many other countries.
 Coca-Cola Life tried to co-exist with Diet Coke and Coca-Cola Zero in the Argentine and Chilean market, but it has been slowly removed from those markets due to its low reception from customers.
 Due to decrease in sales, and increase of Coca-Cola Zero Sugar sales, Coca-Cola Life was discontinued in the UK in June 2017.

 Coca-Cola Life has been available in: